Arduino3128/PillDucky/README.md

 ### Setting Up PillDucky
 PillDucky works with all the scripts of original "Hak5's Rubber Ducky" except the ones which requires WiFi onboard.
 In order to make "Rubber Ducky" scripts work on PillDucky you will have to use [Duckweeno's Duckuino](https://dukweeno.github.io/Duckuino/) or [d4n5h's Duckuino](https://d4n5h.github.io/Duckuino/) compilers.
 The compilers are self-explanatory.
+If you are using d4n5h's Duckuino you will have to install additional [Library](https://github.com/NicoHood/HID) in the Arduino IDE.

 ### Programming PillDucky
 PillDucky can be programmed from Arduino IDE for that you will need some additional changes in the "Tools" section in the IDE: